 - products that are specifically marketed as being safe for pets,

-- candles that use natural soy, coconut or vegetable-based wax over paraffin (which can contain more respiratory irritants), and
+- candles that use natural soy wax, coconut wax, beeswax or vegetable-based wax over paraffin wax (which can contain more respiratory irritants), and

 - candles that use an unbleached 100 percent cotton wick (lead wicks can be toxic).